-American Funds, in their piece called "Time, Not Timing, Is What Matters," reports:
+Capital Group, in their piece called "Time, Not Timing, Is What Matters," reports:

-Over the past 89 years, the S&P 500 has gone up and down each year.
+Over the past 91 years, the S&P 500 has gone up and down each year.
 In fact, 27% of those years had negative results.
 As you can see in the chart below, one-year investments produced negative results more often than investments held for longer periods.

 If those short-term one-year investors had held on for just two more years, they would have experienced nearly half as many negative periods.

 And the longer the time frame - through highs and lows - the greater the chances of a positive outcome.
-Indeed, over the past 89 years, through December 31, 2016, 94% of 10-year periods have been positive ones.
-Investors who have stayed in the market through occasional (and inevitable) periods of declining stock prices historically have been rewarded for their long-term outlook.
+Indeed, over the past 91 years, through December 31, 2018, 94% of 10-year periods have been positive ones.